Yashwants19/mlpack-r/src/mlpack/bindings/R/README.md

-  Following commands can be use for test the r bindings:
+  Following commands can be use for test the r bindings in this folder:
   (Assumption: R Programming and All required dependices(libarmadillo, Rcpp) are installed.)

     $ export LD_LIBRARY_PATH=:$HOME/mlpack-r/build/lib